meetk5/Team-Project1/README.md

 2. Project1_VD.ipynb - Pre cleannup file

-# Analysing Various Industries across U.S.
+# Analysis across various Industries in U.S.

 We begin with analyzing Unemployment in various industries in US.
 As we analyze each industry, we realize that industries such as Food & Drink Services, Education & Health Services, Government services, Goods Producing Industry, Information Industry etc. were negatively impacted during March-April 2020 (at the beginning of Covid in Unites States).